ANSS Composite Earthquake Catalog Details

 In the early 1990s, the CNSS initiated the effort to create a composite earthquake catalog.
 With the replacement of the CNSS by the ANSS, this effort is ongoing, with hope of expansion and improvement in the future.

-The composite catalog is a world-wide earthquake catalog which is created by merging the master earthquake catalogs from contributing ANSS member institutions and then removing duplicate events, or non-unique solutions for the same event.
-Please note that, like all earthquake catalogs, the ANSS composite catalog should be used with care.
+The ANSS Composite Catalog is a world-wide earthquake catalog which is created by merging the master earthquake catalogs from contributing ANSS member institutions and then removing duplicate events, or non-unique solutions for the same event.
+Please note that, like all earthquake catalogs, the ANSS Composite Catalog should be used with care.

 - Updates and Changes

-- The USGS NEIC has resolved the problems with their contribution to the ANSS catalog!
+- The USGS NEIC has resolved the problems with their contribution to the ANSS Composite Catalog!
 Global events should once again be available from the catalog.